iaristeid/CleaningDataAssignment/README.md

 ## Steps to be executed

-* First unzip the data set directory "UCI HAR Dataset" under R data directory ("C:/Users/iari/Documents/R/data/UCI HAR Dataset")
+* First unzip the data set directory "UCI HAR Dataset" under R data directory ("~/Documents/R/data/UCI HAR Dataset")
-* Then executed the script "run\_analysis.R" which performs:
+* Then execute the script "run\_analysis.R" which performs:
   * Per input directory:
     * reads the input files into data frames
     * updates headers of X\_\* with feature names, subject\_\* with subjects, y\_\* with activityIId & activity name